pavelvoronkin/aneratest/assignment/README.md

 3. As the consequence of 2) i suggest to make reactor a good old thread that will burn core, so no reason stick to tokio here
     Pros: we can do pinning of a plain old thread
 4. Using the same message propagation mechanism reactor will emit index events to tokio enabled "downstream sender"
-5. Async layer will also emit events to "persistence_manager", i've made a stub for it
-6. On startup when we fail to fetch or parse config we retry forever, the idea is we won't expose /health endpoint in this case, so k8s or whoever will decide app is unhealthy and flags it to devops
+5. On startup when we fail to fetch or parse config we retry forever, the idea is we won't expose /health endpoint in this case, so k8s or whoever will decide app is unhealthy and flags it to devops
-7. Omitted adjusting sample count for SMA, EMA.
-It's easy to add later
-8. For tracing we can instrument crossbeam sender and receiver and tokio mpsc and export bucket metrics to prometheus endpoint
+6. For tracing we can instrument crossbeam sender and receiver and tokio mpsc and export bucket metrics to prometheus endpoint

 # App has the following logical structure: